t-heu/backend_reveal/README.md

   <li>microservices</li>
 </ul>

+## How to run

+1. Download the images and run `docker-compose up`
+2. Install ms1 and ms2 dependencies
+3. Configure your `.env` file
+4. In the root run `npm run dev`
+5. If you need to have API documentation with `Insomnia_2024-01-25.json`

 ## Versioning
 This project does not have a versioning system.

 ## History
-Take a look at the tab [Releases](https://github.com/t-heu/reveal/releases) to track changes made to the project.
+Take a look at the tab [Releases](https://github.com/t-heu/backend_reveal/releases) to track changes made to the project.

 ## License
 [MIT License](./LICENSE) © [Math](https://github.com/t-heu/)